 With the new year well and truly in full spring, the majority of us want to kick start our healthy living.
 To balance out all of the Christmas indulgences I have increased my intake of green smoothies.
 Regular readers of the blog will know how much I love these things.
 Those of you who aren’t in the know about green smoothies then by the end of this post you will be wanting to dust off your blenders.

-The benefits of these green wonders are endless:
+The advantages of these green marvels are numerous:

 To get you on your green smoothie way I have included a little recipe in this post: